Here's To A Good Night's Sleep

-Is it just me, or has anyone else noticed Sleep Centers popping up all over?
-It’s probably just me noticing, since I drive to every doctor’s office in Harrisburg and surrounding areas.
+Is it me, or has anyone else noticed Sleep Centers popping up?
+It’s probably just me noticing since I drive to every doctor’s office in Harrisburg and surrounding areas.
 When did this become a thing?
 Going to a sleep center?
 Are we not sleeping correctly?
 It seems to be a public epidemic.
 Our harried lifestyles, trying to get in one last task, or perhaps not thinking that sleep is too important?

 Habitual sleeplessness is classified as insomnia.
-Failure to get an entire night’s sleep on most nights over a one-month period can be considered chronic insomnia.
-Chronic insomnia is often a symptom of a serious underlying medical disorder.
+Failure to get an entire night’s sleep on most nights over one month can be considered chronic insomnia.
+Chronic insomnia is often a symptom of a severe underlying medical disorder.
 At least 80% of depressed people experience insomnia.
-Insomnia cases can be attributed to other psychological disorders, such as anxiety, stress or grief.
-Insomnia can also result from a wide variety of physical causes, including arthritis, asthma, breathing problems, hypoglycemia, hyperthyroidism, indigestion, kidney or heart disease, muscle aches, Parkinson’s disease or physical pain.
+Insomnia cases can be attributed to other psychological disorders, such as anxiety, stress, or grief.
+Insomnia can also result from a wide variety of physical causes, including arthritis, asthma, breathing problems, hypoglycemia, hyperthyroidism, indigestion, kidney or heart disease, muscle aches, Parkinson’s, or physical pain.

 Ladies, it’s not just beauty rest.
-We all know the importance of sleep, we know sleep helps our appearance, boosts circulation and blood carries the nutrients, growth hormones and oxygen we need to produce collagen, build new cells and reverse damage that ages skin and hair.
-Sleep also elevates the hormone melatonin, which shields against fine lines, discoloration and even certain types of cancer.
+We all know the importance of sleep; sleep helps our appearance, boosts circulation, and blood carries the nutrients, growth hormones, and oxygen we need to produce collagen, build new cells, and reverse the damage that ages skin and hair.
+Sleep also elevates the hormone melatonin, which shields against fine lines, discoloration, and even certain types of cancer.

-Regulate your sleep habits (turn in the same time every night)
+◊ Regulate your sleep habits (turn in at the same time every night)

-Some people swear by certain pillows or mattresses
+♠ Some people swear by particular pillows or mattresses.

 Quick question about snoring–does this happen as we age?
 Snoring seems to be a common problem.
-But loud snoring can be a symptom of a serious sleep disorder called sleep apnea.
-People with this disorder actually stop breathing repeatedly during sleep (as many as hundred times a night) due to complete or partial blockage of the airway by tissue in the nose or throat.
-The resulting low levels of oxygen increase blood pressure and may cause heart rate to slow or stop for a few seconds.
+However, loud snoring can be a symptom of a severe sleep disorder called sleep apnea.
+People with this disorder stop breathing repeatedly during sleep (as many as a hundred times a night) due to complete or partial blockage of the airway by tissue in the nose or throat.
+The resulting low oxygen levels increase blood pressure and may cause the heart rate to slow or stop for a few seconds.

 Self-Test for Sleep Apnea: